ushelp/OPOA/API.md

  >   **loading process object:**
 >
-> Loading processing object contains four loading states: start, success, error, end.
+> Loading processing object contains four loading states: start, success, error, end(Can use to change Dom status or UI when loading end).
 > Does not force requirements also define four states, the definition, according to the definitions section needs only.
 >
 >  ```JS